Viper Documentation

 Ethereum

-MEV protection is not currently available on Base or BSC.
+MEV protection is not currently available on Base, BSC, Hyperliquid, or Robinhood.
 Transactions are submitted via standard RPCs.
 While sandwich attacks are less common on these chains due to shorter block times, they are not fully protected.

 How to Toggle